Yevhen Liashchenko

-Yevhen Anatoliiovych Liashchenko (Євген Анатолійович Лященко; born 28 July 1974) has been the chairman of the management board of JSC Ukrainian Railways since 21 March 2023 from to 18 November 2024.
+Yevhen Anatoliiovych Liashchenko (Євген Анатолійович Лященко; born 28 July 1974) was the chairman of the management board of JSC Ukrainian Railways from 21 March 2023 to 18 November 2024.
 Prior to this, he served as a member of the management board responsible for corporate functions.

 Biography

 Yevhen Liashchenko graduated from National University of Kharkiv, majoring in "Economic Cybernetics".

 Before joining JSC "Ukrainian Railways", he held the position of director of the company "Media Group Ukraine", and later he was an advisor on strategy and transformation of Starlight Media Holding.
 In addition, Yevhen Liashchenko was an advisor to the Deputy Prime Minister, Minister of Digital Transformation of Ukraine Mykhailo Fedorov and Minister of Infrastructure of Ukraine Oleksandr Kubrakov.

 At the beginning of his career, he worked as a management consultant at Commerzbank Consortium; a regional sales manager at Coca-Cola HBC; a consultant at TNK-BP; a financial director at Closed Joint Stock Company with Foreign Investment "Slobozhanska Budivelna Keramika", London & Regional Properties, Corum Group; a financial director and an executive director at Foreign Invested Enterprise "Papastratos Ukraine".